fermyon/developer/content/spin/dynamic-configuration.md

 Spin provides built-in SQLite storage.
 By default, this is backed by a database that Spin creates for you underneath your application directory (in the `.spin` subdirectory).
 However, you can use the Spin runtime configuration file (`runtime-config.toml`) to add and customize SQLite Databases.

-The following example `runtime-config.toml` tells Spin to map the `default` database to an SQLite Database elsewhere in the file system:
+The following example `runtime-config.toml` tells Spin to map the `default` database to an SQLite database elsewhere in the file system:

 ```toml
 [sqlite_database.default]